New homes in Didcot

 Didcot Railway Centre is an interesting spot back in town, while nearby sights and landmarks include Dorchester Abbey Pendon Museum and Sutton Courtenay Environmental Education Centre.
 Pick up part of the 200-mile Thames Path just outside town, go walking around Thrupp Lake and head up Radley Barrow Hills for stunning views back across the local area. -

 Didcot is blessed with a number of excellent schools, including one of the local secondaries, Didcot Girls’ School.
-Rated as outstanding by Ofsted, it caters for girls aged 11 to 18 and has a large catchment area.
-St Birinus School, meanwhile, is a centrally located boys’ school classed as good by Ofsted.
-Didcot Primary Academy receives top marks from the education board, along with Ladygrove Park Primary and the mixed secondary Downs School in nearby Compton.
+It caters for girls aged 11 to 18, has a large catchment area and is very well regarded.
+St Birinus School, meanwhile, is a centrally located boys’ school with a strong local reputation.
+Didcot Primary Academy is also highly thought of, along with Ladygrove Park Primary and the mixed secondary Downs School in nearby Compton.

 -